loning/universe/08_destiny_and_free_will.md

 ## English Version

-# Destiny and Free Will in Quantum-Classical Dualism

-This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 8.6), exploring in detail the nature of destiny and free will and their relationship.
+This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.1), exploring in detail the nature of destiny and free will and their relationship.

 ### Destiny and Free Will Overview